alastria/alastria-identity/README.md

 # ALASTRIA IDENTITY V.0.1
 Self-sovereign identity (SSI) implementation on Alastria network.

 At this moment, this solution is being developed and tested for Quorum (Geth) on Alastria T-Network.
 More information about its nodes and the network in the [alastria-node repository](https://github.com/alastria/alastria-node).
+In the future, the objetive is that this works with other Alastria networks: Parity, Hyperledger Fabric...

 To interact with the identity contracts, you have a library in the [alastria-identity-lib repository (https://github.com/alastria/alastria-identity-lib).